MessageSquare0x

 Step 3: Move From Annual Measurement to Continuous Listening

-The shift from periodic surveys to ongoing conversational data is what separates organizations that react to turnover from those that anticipate it.
+The shift from periodic forms to qualitative engagement data is what separates organizations that react to turnover from those that anticipate it.
 When you know in February that a team is showing early disengagement signals, you can intervene before the March resignation wave.

 Step 4: Equip Managers With Specific, Timely Insights